 Celebrating Pascha: The Queen and Lady of Days: The great celebration of Pascha stands alone, outside any list, and outside of time itself.

-Pascha for families with special needs: The Pascha midnight service is glorious, but it can be hard for families that include children (or parents!) with special needs.
+Pascha for families with disabilities: The Pascha midnight service is glorious, but it can be hard for families that include children (or parents!) with disabilities.
 Here are some ideas to help.

 If you need to know the date of Pascha for any year from 1583 to 4099, try the Orthodox Paschal Calculator.
 The calculator will give you the date of Pascha and related holy days.